 Although TQM has a lot in common with the Six Sigma methodology, they are not the same.
-Total Quality Management is focused on ensuring that process standards ensure a great customer experience, while Six Sigma is designed to reduce defects.
+Total Quality Management focuses on ensuring that process standards deliver a great customer experience, while Six Sigma is designed to reduce defects.
 The practice of TQM is about holding all parties involved in the production process accountable for the quality of the final product or service.
 It revolves around a customer-focused desire to achieve long-term success.

 Let's look at how.